-The Czech Republic is part of the EU so people with citizenship of countries in the European Economic Area (EEA) can move, live and work freely here.
+Those with citizenship of countries in the European Economic Area (EEA) can move, live and work freely in the Czech Republic.

 Here are some of the ways to live in the Czech Republic if you are a citizen of a non-EEA country: